-Students may not use life experience (field work in criminal justice or criminal justice-related field) to substitute for any classes, including CRJC 430 Internship.
+Students may not use life experience (field work in criminal justice or criminal justice-related field) to substitute for any classes, including CRJC 430 - Internship in Criminal Justice Systems.
 Students may earn 3 Phy.
 Ed. credits (HEED 112 and PEDU 100) and additional GSTU 200 credit for academy training (BLET, Fire Fighter, Correctional Officer) as long as the appropriate paperwork demonstrating successful completion of said academy is submitted to the Registrar's Office.

-Students may take CRJC 430 (Internship in Criminal Justice) for three to six credit hours.
+Students may take CRJC 430 - Internship in Criminal Justice Systems for three to six credit hours.
 Students are eligible to sign up for internship when they meet the following qualifications:

+2.5 GPA

-- 2.5 GPA - 60 credit hours completed at the time the Internship begins - Successful completion of CRJC 429 (Internship Preparation Course) - Permission of the Internship Coordinator
+60 credit hours completed at the time the Internship begins

+Successful completion of CRJC 429 - Internship and Career Preparation in Criminal Justice

+Permission of the Internship Coordinator